Pnaghavi/Mitigating-Gender-Bias-in-Generated-Text/README.md

   <strong>Figure 1:</strong> Results for Reproducing the Experiments in Original Paper by <a href="https://arxiv.org/abs/1911.03842">Dinan et al.</a><br>
   <br><br>
 </p>

 This image shows the results from the original paper and the results from our extensions to the original paper.
-The two extensions are using counterfactual data augmentation and bias controlled training techniqes without the positive-biaised data augmentation, and counterfactual data augmentation and bias controlled training, adding our neutral, generated data for data augmentation.
-Th results suggests that adding our neutral, adding our neutral, generated data can yield simillare to better results than the All method in the orginal paper, and approximately the same or slightly higher F1 scores.
+The two extensions are using counterfactual data augmentation and bias controlled training techniques without the positive-biased data augmentation, and counterfactual data augmentation and bias controlled training, adding our neutral, generated data for data augmentation.
+The results suggest that adding neutral generated utterances instead of the crowd sourced positive-biased data collection can yield similar to better results than the All method in the original paper, and approximately the same or slightly higher F1 scores.

 <p align="center">
   <img src="https://github.com/Pnaghavi/Mitigating-Gender-Bias-in-Generated-Text/blob/main/images/CdaAndBiasAndNeutralDataResults.PNG">